StanfordAHA/garnet/docs/tapeout_checklist.md

 - [ ] DRC (wirebond) - no errors except waived
 - [ ] ERC - no errors except waived
 - [ ] LVS - correct
+- [ ] All of the above pass after dummy fill

 ## Sanity checks on tool generated reports
 - [ ] DRC and LVS from within Innovus